naibaf-1/naibaf-1-github-stats/README.md

 Modify the list `owners`.

 ## Add a new language
 Add a new entry to the Map `displayedLanguages` and don't exclude the new language in line 104 of `languageStats.java`.
+Finally you have to add the color to the Map `languageColor`.

 ## Customize the color of a language
 Add a new entry to the Map `languageColor`.